Chinese Language Learning

 If you are studying Chinese and would like to enter into a Chinese speaking proficiency competition with the opportunity to travel to China to represent Australia, please contact us.

-We offer a range of initiatives and opportunities to promote the learning of Chinese language and culture.
+We offer a range of initiatives and opportunities to assist the learning of Chinese language and culture.

 The Confucius Institute is working closely with schools across South Australia to provide opportunities for students to learn about Chinese language and culture, including: